-From its small beginnings in the 17th Century as a simple farmers market, Old Spitalfields Market has blossomed into one of the most vibrant and diverse places in the whole of London.
+From its small beginnings in the 17th Century as a simple farmers’ market, Old Spitalfields Market has blossomed into one of the most vibrant and diverse places in the whole of London.
 The Spitalfields area was once regarded as the cities “foulest and most dangerous street.”
 Jack The Ripper stalked the alleys and killed his victims around here and it was synonymous with the activities of thieves.
 However modern times showcase a diverse and culturally rich metropolis where you can enjoy exciting one-of-a-kind boutiques as well as a whole array of delicious world food.

-Old Spitalfields Market is open seven-days-a-week with specialist market days (like its weekly Antique Market) and one off monthly events designed to keep its visitors entertained all year round.
-And its covered roof ensures that all 150 stalls, restaurants and street food vendors, can operate under all weather conditions.
+Old Spitalfields Market is open seven-days-a-week with specialist market days (like its weekly Antique Market) and one-off monthly events designed to keep its visitors entertained all year round.
+And its covered roof ensures that all 150 stalls, restaurants, and street food vendors, can operate under all weather conditions.

 As well as the market stalls, the building is home to a number of local businesses.
-Hairdressers and high end fashion boutiques adorn the outer walls.
-Local tailors can fit you with the perfect suit, a dedicated cheese shop boasts the best selection of cheese this side of Paris and also the original flagship store of All Saints overlooks the main entrance.
+Hairdressers and high-end fashion boutiques adorn the outer walls.
+Local tailors can fit you with the perfect suit, a dedicated cheese shop boasts the best selection of cheese this side of Paris, and also the original flagship store of All Saints overlooks the main entrance.

 Fridays are specifically tailored for the clothes shoppers and art lovers with haberdashery from around the world and priceless designs of inspiring local talents.
 It is also the perfect day to walk around Old Spitalfields Market and inspect the wide range of public art which is displayed outside the market.
 And also vinyl lovers won’t be left wanting as the first Friday of each month sees a record fair come to the marketplace where dealers from across the city bring high quality and rare vinyl records to the center.
 Bargain hunters can quickly bolster their collections and the more serious collector can find the rare gem they were hunting for.
 Prices can generally stand a little high, especially when it comes to items that attract tourists but as it is (so often) the case – negotiation is key.

 Saturdays at Spitalfields are themed throughout the year each week, from affordable vintage and fashion designers to the finest of Old Spitalfields Market traders.
 Beer festivals happen each season giving visitors the chance to taste some of the city’s newest Craft Beer inventions whilst browsing the stalls.
-There are also regular Swing Festivals, Tango evenings and a whole host of events aimed to celebrate the rich history and culture surrounding Old Spitalfields Market.
+There are also regular Swing Festivals, Tango evenings, and a whole host of events aimed to celebrate the rich history and culture surrounding Old Spitalfields Market.

 Sunday is the busiest day at Old Spitalfields Market and has something for the whole family on offer.
-From high quality leather goods and custom made clothing to antique toys and games, on this day you can be assured that stall owners have a wide range of items ready, that suit simply every taste.
+From high-quality leather goods and custom made clothing to antique toys and games, on this day you can be assured that stall owners have a wide range of items ready, that suit simply every taste.
 With entertainment for the whole generation, you can be certain that a good day out is enjoyed.
-And for all the Magpies out there – get ready to lose yourself in the dazzling array of affordable jewellery on offer.
+And for all the Magpies out there – get ready to lose yourself in the dazzling array of affordable jewelry on offer.

-Monday through to Wednesday are general market trader days that are made for strolling around for hours to admire the vintage clothing stalls and niche boutiques.
+Monday through to Wednesday is general market trader days that are made for strolling around for hours to admire the vintage clothing stalls and niche boutiques.
 The regular stalls of Old Spitalfields Market during weekdays are a great place to find something of excellent quality and the quieter surroundings let the specialist art dealers emerge from the shadows like the Ripper himself.

-The many award winning restaurants and cafes in Old Spitalfields Market are quickly becoming East London’s top spot for eating out and attract weekly thousands of foodies from around the globe.
-Wine bars and modern pub food offer a relaxing escape from the busy market floor, where family friendly eateries and delightful cafes offer a more peaceful environment than the sometimes very busy benches provided for the street food vendors.
+The many award-winning restaurants and cafes in Old Spitalfields Market are quickly becoming East London’s top spot for eating out and attract weekly thousands of foodies from around the globe.
+Wine bars and modern pub food offer a relaxing escape from the busy market floor, where family-friendly eateries and delightful cafes offer a more peaceful environment than the sometimes very busy benches provided for the street food vendors.

-We strive to keep our listings accurate, but it can happen that things change without our knowledge (rather rarely).
+We strive to keep our listings accurate.
+But it can happen that things change without our knowledge.
 You can help us keep this review up to date by reporting any information you think is inaccurate.